-- Is the story possible?
+- Is the story plausible?
+Can I believe it? - Is the story possible?
 Has it happened before?
 Could this be the first time that such an event has ever occurred? - Is the story probable?
 This involves the determination of likelihood that the story provided is a true explanation for the child's condition.
-Common things occur commonly. - Is the story plausible?
-Can I believe it?
-This is not an important feature of any story because some people can believe the most irrational ideas (alien abductions, harmful Covid-19 vaccines, conspiracy theories about 5G capacity for mind control)